-JENNY HOLIDAY AM, DEPUTY CHAIR
+JENNY HOLLIDAY AM, DEPUTY CHAIR

 Jenny has led the Victorian Olympic Council and the People and Parks Foundation and now is a Partner and Lead Facilitator at Non Profit Training, working to build capability in not for profit organisations.
-She has been involved in international, national and local boards and has an Olympic Bronze medal from her 14-year membership with the Australian Softball Team.

-MARGARET WEBB OAM, DIRECTOR
+MARGARET WEBB AM, DIRECTOR

 JACK THOMPSON, DIRECTOR